PauseAI/pauseai-website/src/posts/building-the-pause-button.md

 ### On-Chip Governance

-The article ["Secure, Governable Chips"](https://www.cnas.org/publications/reports/secure-governable-chips) proposes a new approach to AI governance.
+- The article ["Secure, Governable Chips"](https://www.cnas.org/publications/reports/secure-governable-chips) proposes a new approach to AI governance.
+- Chips could respond to messages from trusted servers to [prove they are withing a certain distance of a trusted location](https://www.lesswrong.com/posts/uSSPuttae5GHfsNQL/ai-compute-governance-verifying-ai-chip-location).
+This can be accurate to within tens of kilometers.

 ### Verification methods - preventing large training runs